Customer Acquisition Cost (CAC): The Metric Every Growth Business Needs to Track

 There’s one metric every head marketer needs to know, but few actually do.

-If you’re a marketer manager or leader: get to grips with it, understand it, communicate it.
+If you’re a marketing manager or leader: get to grips with it, understand it, communicate it.

 If you’re the CEO/Founder: ask for it, understand it, know it.